 Typically, blood pressure increases with age.
 The risk of high blood pressure rises when people hit age 45.
 Your blood pressure might not cause noticeable issues now, but it can lead to severe problems down the road.
 However, you can do plenty to prevent, delay, and treat the condition.

 Getting an accurate view of your blood pressure can help you start making improvements.

 One blood pressure reading only tells you what your blood pressure is at that moment.
 By using My HealtheVet's Track Health feature, you can create a record of all readings taken.
-This helps your doctor when checking if your treatments are lowering your blood pressure and what corrections may need to be done.
+This helps your doctor check if your treatments lower your blood pressure and what corrections may need to be done.

 You can monitor and view your blood pressure with My HealtheVet by using the following steps:

 Once there, you will see your Personal Health Journal